John Lindsay: Labor issues

 The strike was tinged with racial and anti-Semitic overtones, pitting Black and Puerto Rican parents against Jewish teachers and supervisors.
 Many thought the mayor had made a bad situation worse by taking sides against the teachers.
 The episode left a legacy of tensions between African-Americans and Jews that went on for years, and Lindsay called it his greatest regret.
-1968 also saw a three-day Broadway strike and a nine-day sanitation strike.
+The year 1968 also saw a three-day Broadway strike and a nine-day sanitation strike.
 Quality of life in the city reached a nadir during the sanitation strike as mounds of garbage caught fire and strong winds blew the filth through the streets.
 In June 1968, the New York City Police Department deployed snipers to protect Lindsay during a public ceremony, shortly after they detained a knife-wielding man who had demanded to meet the mayor.
 With the schools shut down, police engaged in a slowdown, firefighters threatening job actions, the city awash in garbage, and racial and religious tensions breaking to the surface, Lindsay later called the last six months of 1968 "the worst of my public life."

 The summer of 1971 ushered in another devastating strike as over 8,000 workers belonging to AFSCME District Council 37 walked off their jobs for two days.
 The strikers included the operators of the city's drawbridges and sewage treatment plants.
 Drawbridges over the Harlem River were locked in the "up" position, barring automobile travel into Manhattan, and hundreds of thousands of gallons of raw sewage flowed into local waterways.